 We booked an 11am ticket and we left the park around 3pm.
 The Park seemed pretty empty on the day we visited.
 Keep your eye on offers.
 You can currently book a 2-Park admission for $50.
 This allows you to visit Singapore Zoo and River Safari at $50 within 7 days.

-To keep it easy, we just hopped in a Grab.
+To keep it easy, we just hopped in a Grab taxi.
 Public transport can be a faff, depending on where you are coming from.
 At a number of MRT stations close by, they do run a shuttle.
-The Mandai Express is currently suspended.
+The loop shuttle service from Khatib MRT Station (NS14) to the Singapore Zoo Coach Bay is available daily.

 - Once Upon A River at Boat Plaza is on 11.30, 2.30 and 4.30pm.
 This is a very sweet show where you can see the capybaras, pelicans and beavers (all token feeding is suspended).